Western Campus Science & IT Addition

-Simplicity of composition from program and infrastructure distribution, to the structural grid and modular terracotta rainscreen façade components, inspired every design and budgetary decision.
+In partnership with Ellenzweig, the Design Architect and Lab Planner, simplicity of composition from program and infrastructure distribution, to the structural grid and modular terracotta rainscreen façade components, inspired every design and budgetary decision.
 Contextually, the STEM Center joins a circa 1973 brick-clad interconnected complex organized around a three-story glass-roofed galleria.
 The STEM Center deliberately and outwardly puts science and sustainability on display, uses vibrant light colored paints and natural maple wood finishes throughout.
 A roof solar canopy hovers over the building, shading the upper story and concealing unsightly mechanical rooms, while giving the building a distinctive presence.

 Transecting the building is an inviting Student Commons establishing a new campus-complex entry where students and visitors enjoy dappled natural light through a long Building-Integrated Photovoltaic skylight.
 Biophilic walls and planter benches contribute to improved air quality and assist with sound attenuation.
 A variety of adjacent study spaces invite the students to linger in the building between classes – individual study rooms are situated above the north and south entrances, while small group quiet studies flank the second-floor collaborative study area.
 A technology-rich Innovation Center provides students and faculty with interactive virtual tools for collaborative exploration.
 This space is showcased by fully-glazed frameless storefront activating the space for passersby’s and allowing daylight from the skylight to offset lighting needs.